jusqua/galaxy-book4-linux/README.md

 The built-in speaker volume is almost inaudible when lower than 20%.

-The same issue occurs when using a Samsung USB-C Earphone for some reason.
+The same issue occurs when using a Samsung USB-C Earphone, both speakers and earphone are manufatured by AKG.

 Maybe [this discussion](https://github.com/thesofproject/linux/issues/4055) is useful to find a way to solve the problem.